The Stranger (1946 film): Plot

 Meanwhile, Mary begins to suspect her husband is not being honest with her.
 He admits to killing Meinike and Red, but claims Meinike was in town to blackmail her and her father.
 Mary still loves him and wants to protect him in any way she can; she helps by lying about Meinike.
 Then Wilson shows her graphic footage of Nazi concentration camps and explains how Kindler developed the idea of genocide.
 She is torn between her love and her desire to learn the truth.
 Meanwhile, Kindler tries to arrange a fatal "accident" for Mary, but she discovers the plot.
 Finally accepting the truth, she dares her husband to kill her face to face.
 Kindler tries, but is prevented by the arrival of Wilson and Mary's brother, and escapes from the house.

 Kindler flees into the church belfry, followed by Mary and then Wilson.
-Meanwhile most of the town, hearing the repaired clock bell, has arrived outside the building.
+Meanwhile, most of the town, hearing the repaired clock bell, has arrived outside the building.
 At the top of the tower, Kindler pulls a gun and a struggle ensues.
 Mary ends up with the gun and fires.
-The clock is damaged and begins running away; Kindler is shot.
+Kindler is shot.
 He staggers outside to the belfry's clock face, and is impaled by the sword of one of the moving clock figures.
 Weakened by his injuries, he falls to his death.